dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 </li>
 </ol>

-Dart Editor creates a new command-line app.
+Dart Editor creates a directory called `helloworld` that contains boilerplate files and directories for a simple command-line app.
-That is, it creates a new directory and a Dart source file containing the top-level main () function.
+The main source file is named after the application and is in a directory called `bin`.
+The rest of the files and directories are there for pub support; they come into play if your application needs to use extra libraries.
+You can ignore these files for now.

+The main Dart source file for the app contains the top-level main() function and is named after the app itself.
+In this case, `helloworld.dart`.
 The file hierarchy is displayed in the **Files view**.
-The command-line app directory is called helloworld and the source file is named helloworld.dart.

 <img src="images/helloworld-files.png"
      alt="Dart Editor with new command-line app files"/>

 The contents of helloworld.dart is shown in the **Editor pane**.
 You might recognize it as the canonical Hello World program.
 This program prints
 `Hello, World!` to the standard output stream using the print() function,